-The award-winning actress and writer of Fleabag (BBC) and Killing Eve (BBC America), says she was bought on board “to help out” with the script in April 2019.
+The award-winning actress and writer of Fleabag (ABC) and Killing Eve (ABC), says she was bought on board “to help out” with the script in April 2019.

 “They were just looking for tweaks across a few of the characters and a few of the storylines,” Waller-Bridge told the BBC.